ajrzepiela/midap/README.md

          conda activate midap
          ```

-3. Navigate to the bin directory with `cd bin/`.
-You can start the pipeline from the command line with `./run_pipeline.sh`.
-The script accepts arguments and has the following signature:
+3. Once the virtual environment is activated, you can run the module from anywhere via `midap`.
+The module accepts arguments and has the following signature:

 ```
-Syntax: run_pipeline.sh [options]

-Options:
+usage: midap [-h] [--restart [RESTART]] [--headless] [--loglevel LOGLEVEL] [--cpu_only] [--create_config]

+Runs the cell segmentation and tracking pipeline.

+optional arguments:
- -h, --help         Display this help
- --restart [PATH]   Restart pipeline from log file.
-If PATH is specified
+  -h, --help           show this help message and exit --restart [RESTART]  Restart pipeline from log file.
+If a path is specified the checkpoint and settings file will be restored from the path, otherwise the current working directory is
+                       searched.
+  --headless           Run pipeline in headless mode, ALL parameters have to be set prior in a config file.
-                    the checkpoint and settings file will be restored from PATH, otherwise the current working directory is searched --headless         Run pipeline in headless mode (no GUI) --loglevel         Set logging level of script (0-7), defaults to 7 (max log) --cpu_only         Sets CUDA_VISIBLE_DEVICES to -1 which will cause most! applications to use CPU only.
+  --loglevel LOGLEVEL  Set logging level of script (0-7), defaults to 7 (max log) --cpu_only           Sets CUDA_VISIBLE_DEVICES to -1 which will cause most! applications to use CPU only.
+  --create_config      If this flag is set, all other arguments will be ignored and a 'settings.ini' config file is generated in the current working directory.
+This option is meant
+                       generate config file templates for the '--headless' mode.
+Note that this will overwrite if a file already exists.
 ```
-Note that the `--headless` option currently only skips the first GUI and expects that a `settings.sh` is provided in the working directory.

 ## Installation on the Euler cluster